whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Confirm that the Run panel displays the Tale icon, title, and author
    1. Confirm that the Run page displays the Interact, Files, Metadata tabs
 1. Select the "..." menu.
+   1. Confirm that menu options exist for "Rebuild Tale", "Restart Tale", "Save Tale Version", "Duplicate Tale", "Publish Tale", "Export Tale", "Connect to Git Repository..."
-   1. Confirm that the "Read the docs" link displays https://wholetale.readthedocs.io/en/stable/users_guide/run.html
+   1. Confirm that the "Read the docs" link displays https://wholetale.readthedocs.io/en/stable/users_guide/run.html in a new tab or window
-   1. Confirm that the fullscreen button displays the Run panel in full screen
+   1. Confirm that the "View Fullscren" link displays the Run panel in full screen
-   1. Confirm that the option for exporting the Tale is present
-   1. Confirm that the "Publish Tale" button is present and when clicked, opens the publishing modal
-   1. Confirm that the "Duplicate tale" button creates a copy of the Tale when clicked

 * [ ] Interact tab
 1. Select the "Interact" tab